GStreamer/gstreamer/markdown/design/meta.md

 It might not make sense for some metadata to work with subbuffers.
-For example when we take a subbuffer of a buffer with a video frame, the GstMetaVideo simply becomes invalid and is removed from the new subbuffer.
+For example when we take a subbuffer of a buffer with a video frame, the `GstMetaVideo` simply becomes invalid and is removed from the new subbuffer.

 ## Relationship with GstCaps

-The difference between GstCaps, used in negotiation, and the metadata is not clearly defined.
+The difference between `GstCaps`, used in negotiation, and the metadata is not clearly defined.

-We would like to think of the GstCaps containing the information needed to functionally negotiate the format between two elements.
+We would like to think of the `GstCaps` containing the information needed to functionally negotiate the format between two elements.
 The Metadata should then only contain variables that can change between each buffer.